tirani427/cse15l-lab-report/lab_report3.md

 skill-demo1-data/written_2/travel_guides/berlitz2/Algarve-WhatToDo.txt:19:Amsterdam Parks

 skill-demo1-data/written_2/travel_guides/berlitz2/Algarve-WhatToDo.txt:20:There are many wooded and park areas around the city where it’s possible to take a simple stroll or enjoy other outdoor activities.
 Amsterdam Bos (city woodland and recreational area), is the largest and most varied and offers a lake for rowing, bridleways for horse rides, and tracks for cycling — you could hire a bike and spend the day here.
 Many Amsterdammers go running, frisbeeing, or simply take the dog for a walk.
 The stables at Amsterdam Bos offer woodland rides, a perfect way to clear the city air from your system (contact Manege de Amsterdamse; Tel.
 643 1432).

 skill-demo1-data/written_2/travel_guides/berlitz2/Algarve-WhatToDo.txt:28:Winter sports have traditionally played a big part in the lives of Amsterdammers and people from North Holland.
-When the rivers and canals freeze in winter,everyone is out skating — with long distance skating along the coast from town to town on cold, bright Sundays.
+When the rivers and canals freeze in winter, everyone is out skating — with long distance skating along the coast from town to town on cold, bright Sundays.

 skill-demo1-data/written_2/travel_guides/berlitz2/Algarve-WhatToDo.txt:31:Amsterdam is a gold mine for those who like to browse.
 The city has thankfully not yet been taken over by the international chain stores and the narrow streets of the center, the canal rings, and the Jordaan area are home to myriad small, independent boutiques — here you can wander for hours in search of that individual gift.
 The nearest street you have to “international” shopping, Kalverstraat, is home to the young fashion outlets and department stores.

 skill-demo1-data/written_2/travel_guides/berlitz2/Algarve-WhatToDo.txt:32:Amsterdammers love to shop for their homes.
 Although many live in small apartments, what they lack in square footage they make up for in the quality of their environments, and interior design stores, or stores selling pretty household accessories feature in every shopping area.

 skill-demo1-data/written_2/travel_guides/berlitz2/Algarve-WhatToDo.txt:37:Amsterdam still has a good number of authentic street markets where you can mix with local people and pick up a bargain.
 Some markets cater to those with a specialist interest and are by no means a place to find inferior or cheap goods.

 skill-demo1-data/written_2/travel_guides/berlitz2/Algarve-WhatToDo.txt:38:Perhaps the most famous market in Amsterdam is the Bloemenmarkt or flower market, which is held on the Singel everyday.
 As well as beautiful blooms you can buy bulbs and tubers to take home (if your customs authorities allow this).
 ```

 #### What's Happening: